ucrdatacenter/ucrdatacenter.github.io/courses/SCICOGN302/workshop2.md

                      corpus = "Brown", role = "target_child")
 ```

-    ## Using current database version: '2021.1'.

-    ## Getting data from 3 children in 1 corpus ...

 # Share of valid words

 One way to measure the development of the children’s language using